-When the Building Official issues the permit he shall endorse in writing or stamp on both sets of plans and specifications "APPROVED."
-Such approved plans and specifications shall not be altered without authorization from the Building Official, and all work shall be done in accordance with the approved plans.
+When the Building Official issues the permit, he shall endorse in writing or stamp on both sets of plans and specifications "APPROVED".
+Such approved plans and specifications shall not be changed, modified, or altered without authorization from the Building Official, and all work shall be done in accordance with the approved plans.